linode/docs/docs/applications/configuration-management/learn-how-to-install-ansible-and-run-playbooks.md

 {{< /file-excerpt >}}

-The following playbook would log in to all servers in the `[nginx]` group and ensure NGINX was started.
+The following playbook would log in to all servers in the `[nginx]` group and ensure NGINX was started:

 {{< file-excerpt "playbook.yml" yaml >}}
 ---